Branded social media has gone from golden boy to punching bag in the past few years.

 What This All Means

-I'm not saying that B2B social engagement is inherently more valuable than B2C.
-I've
+I'm not saying that B2B social media engagement is inherently more valuable than B2C.

-content that gets consumed but that doesn't really drive sales (HR content, employee-
+content that gets consumed but that doesn't really drive leads (HR content,

-But with B2B social being primarily an education game, successful engagement is
+But with B2B social media being primarily an education game, successful engagement is

 inherently reinforcing for your brand.
 If you provide good intelligence and advice, you